 Blink Charging Announces Game Changer in Home Charging, The All-New State-of-the-Art HQ 200 Smart Home Charger Brings Reliable and Convenient Charging to EV Drivers Where They Need it the Most

 Miami, FL, Nov.
 16, 2022 (GLOBE NEWSWIRE) -- Blink Charging Co.
-(Nasdaq: BLNK, BLNKW) (“Blink”), a leading designer, manufacturer and owner-operator of electric vehicle (EV) charging equipment and services, today announced the new Blink HQ 200 Smart Home Charger, Blink’s next generation home charger, is now available for purchase.
+BLNK BLNKW))) ("Blink"), a leading designer, manufacturer and owner-operator of electric vehicle (EV) charging equipment and services, today announced the new Blink HQ 200 Smart Home Charger, Blink's next generation home charger, is now available for purchase.
 With the new HQ 200, Blink is empowering drivers with a more seamless, efficient, and affordable charging experience, making charging and switching to an EV easier than ever before.

 The Blink HQ 200 is an advanced Level 2 (L2) smart product with intelligent Wi-Fi options providing remote operation and monitoring capabilities.
 This advanced home charger has a sleek design and output of up to 50 amps, along with easy installation for both indoor and outdoor locations, all at a competitive price point.
 The charger is built for future upgradeability via over the air upgrades that will allow for additional functionality such as the ability to communicate with smart home devices like Alexa, Google Home and Apple Siri as well as scheduling charging hours.